 Professor

-The course aims to provide the tools to achieve adequate knowledge of the concepts underlying mathematical analysis and linear algebra and to develop and consolidate calculation skills.
-Particular attention has been paid to the choice of significant examples, sometimes taken from applied sciences, other times from the most common applications, in order to stimulate logical-deductive attitudes.
+The course aims to provide tools for achieving a proper knowledge of the basic concepts of mathematical analysis and linear algebra and to develop and strengthen calculation skills.
+Particular attention is focused on the choice of examples, sometimes chosen from applied sciences, or from more common applications, in order to stimulate logical-deductive attitudes.

 Expected learning outcomes